cncf/tag-security/project-resources/templates/incident-response.md

 * Does an exploit exist?

-Any potential issue that has an exploit, permits privilege escalation, is simple, and does not require user interaction should be evaulated immediately.
+Any potential issue that has an exploit, permits privilege escalation, is simple, and does not require user interaction should be evaluated immediately.
 [CVSS Version 3.1](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator) can be a helpful tool in evaluating the criticality of reported issues.